Memorial Day Deals Are Still Available on Bedding Essentials I’ve Tested

-Don’t Snooze on These Sleep Sales: The Best Deals on Cooling Pillows, Comforters and More
+Don’t Snooze on These Extended Sleep Sales: Last Chance to Save on Sheet Sets, Comforters, Cooling Pillows and More

-Our favorite mattress and bedding brands have extended their Memorial Day sales, shop before the deals disappear.
+You can still save big on sleep accessories with these extended deals before they end.

-Memorial Day weekend has come and gone, but a lot of major sales are still live for a little bit longer.
-From discounts on mattresses to buy one, get one free deals on pillows, there are plenty of offers to help you upgrade your sleep no matter what your budget is.
-We found the best still available Memorial Day sleep deals, including deals from top mattress brands like Sleep Number and Casper.
+Memorial Day is done and dusted, but you can still grab some great deals if you know where to look.
+Extended Memorial Day sales are still live, ranging from big discounts on mattresses to buy-one-get-one-free deals on pillows.
+We've rounded up the best offers still available to help you upgrade your sleep, no matter what your budget is.
+We've combed through the best extended Memorial Day sleep deals, including deals from top mattress brands like Sleep Number and Casper.

 Memorial Day sales are over, but that doesn't mean deals are.
 Head to CNET Deals for all the latest coverage.

-Just because you don't want to spend on a new mattress right now, doesn't mean you can't still invest in your sleep.
+Buying a new mattress isn't the only way to invest in your sleep.
 These are the top Memorial Day sleep deals that are still active today, including sheets, pillows, comforters, mattress toppers and more.
 I've tested bedding products from each of these brands, so I know what's worth adding to your mattress.
 This list will be updated periodically, but remember, these sales are winding down.

 Best deals on sheet sets and bedding